-Ger Coppinger begins his first season as assistant coach with the Missouri State men's soccer and goalkeeper trainer for the women's soccer programs.
+Ger Coppinger enters his third season as assistant coach with the Missouri State men's soccer and goalkeeper trainer for the women's soccer programs.
 Coppinger will aid in recruiting and focus on training the goalkeepers at MSU.

 Coppinger came to Missouri State after spending 2010 as the men's and women's goalkeeper coach at Missouri Baptist University.
 He also coached the U-17 O'Fallon Kixx men's team for two seasons, leading them to the State Cup tournament in one of those seasons.